aysegulcelikok/dsa210_project/README.md

 ## 5. Hypothesis Testing

+H1: Linkedin usage is more likely to occur during working hours (morning to early afternoon), reflecting a professional engagement pattern aligned with standard workday routines.

+H2: TikTok screen time peaks during the night, especially on weekends, indicating increased entertainment-driven usage during leisure periods.

+H3: Linkedin usage increases over the final academic year, particularly as graduation approaches, due to heightened job search and career preparation activity.

+H4: TikTok usage decreases over the final academic year, particularly as graduation approaches, as users may shift focus away from entertainment.

-•  I will test whether Linkedin usage increases during job application days.
-(The amount of time spent on LinkedIn is higher on job application days compared to days when no job applications are made.)
+H5: Linkedin screen time is significantly higher on job application days compared to days when no job applications are made, indicating a focused effort on career-related tasks.

-• I will test whether I watch more TikTok on weekdays compared to weekends.

-• I will test whether Linkedin screen time is more on weekdays compared to weekends.

-• I will test whether TikTok screen time increases on days without academic stress (non-exam periods).

-• I will test whether Linkedin screen time increases on days without academic stress (non-exam periods).
+H6: Linkedin screen time decreases during exam periods, suggesting reduced professional platform engagement due to academic workload.

+H7: TikTok screen time decreases during exam periods, suggesting a decline in entertainment use under academic pressure.

-•	Test if increased time spent on TikTok correlates with reduced Linkedin usage, and vice versa.
+H8: Increased time spent on TikTok negatively correlates with LinkedIn usage, and vice versa — meaning when one platform’s usage goes up, the other tends to go down.

 # 6. Conclusion
 At the conclusion of this analysis: